U.S. News Rankings

-Washington University in St. Louis is located in a city that offers professional sports in football, baseball, and hockey in addition to a wide range of options for dining and entertainment.
+Washington University in St. Louis is located in a city that offers professional sports in football, baseball and hockey in addition to a wide range of options for dining and entertainment.
 The Wash U Bears are members of the NCAA Division III University Athletic Association.
-Freshmen from outside of the St. Louis area are required to live on campus in one of the residence houses.
-After freshmen year, students can choose to live in suite-style housing, on-campus apartments, fraternity houses, or off-campus apartments and homes.
-Approximately 30 percent of students are affiliated with Greek life at Wash U.
+Freshmen are required to live on campus in one of the residence houses.
+After freshman year, students can choose to live in suite-style housing, on-campus apartments, fraternity houses or off-campus apartments and homes.
+Approximately 25 percent of students are affiliated with Greek life at Wash U.

 |School mission and unique qualities (as provided by the school):|